Experiential Inquiry and Research Curriculum Planning Grant

 Proposals will be evaluated according to the following criteria:

-- Identification of a department leadership team of tenured/tenure track and NTT faculty with influence and commitment to lead undergraduate curricular change
+- Identification of a department leadership team of tenured/tenure track and NTT faculty with influence and commitment to lead undergraduate curricular change and to carry out regular assessment of the program

 - Commitment to developing inquiry-based curriculum map that identifies strengths and gaps in supporting QEP student learning outcomes